andrewt3000/MachineLearning/README.md

 ### Transfer learning
 Transfer learning is storing knowledge gained while solving one problem and applying it to a different but related problem.
-   - **fine tuning** is additional training to a base model weight's for a specific task.
+   - **fine tuning** is additional training to a base model weights for a specific task.
-   - **LoRa** (Low-Rank Adaptation) is a fine-tuning method that freezes the base model's weights and trains small low-rank matrices that are added to existing layers.
+   - **LoRA** (Low-Rank Adaptation) is a fine-tuning method that freezes the base model's weights and trains small low-rank matrices that are added to existing layers.

 ### Metric Learning
 **Metric learning** trains a model to produce embeddings where distance reflects similarity.
 A **siamese network** passes two inputs through identical networks with shared weights and compares the resulting embeddings.
 Trained with **contrastive loss** (pull matching pairs together, push non-matching pairs apart) or triplet loss (anchor, positive, negative).
 Used for face verification, signature verification, one-shot learning, and sentence embeddings.

-### Edge Computing
+### CNNs
 [Convolutional Neural Networks](https://github.com/andrewt3000/MachineLearning/blob/master/cnn4Images.md) CNNs were historically popular but are largely being replaced by transformer models and VLMs.
 CNNs have gone through a hybrid period where it's common to use cnn backbones with vision transformers.
 CNNs are still used on realtime and mobile devices because they require less resources.
 See [yolo](https://github.com/ultralytics/ultralytics) library for real time edge device CV.